buffstop/PepCoopMembership/docs/development/index.rst

 Like GIT, Alembic identifies the version of a database by a hash value.
-It stores the current version of the database inside the database in the table alembic_versions.
+It stores the current version of the database inside the database in the table *alembic_version*.
 The table contains a single column and a single row with the hash value identifying the database's version.

 There are three important steps to consider when changing the data model.